 Legal Steps.
 Every state nonprofit corporation statute sets forth the process for dissolving a nonprofit corporation.
 In Arizona, the legal steps to dissolve the Corporation are as follows:

 - Board Approves Plan of Dissolution.
 The Board must pass a resolution approving the proposal to dissolve and setting forth a Plan of Dissolution.
 The Plan of Dissolution needs to be provided with the notice of the meeting to consider the dissolution.
-If the nonprofit corporation is tax-exempt, the plan should direct the remaining assets of the nonprofit corporation, if any, in a manner that complies with the Corporation’s governing documents.
+If the nonprofit corporation is tax-exempt, the plan should direct the remaining assets of the nonprofit corporation, if any, to another qualified recipient in a manner that complies with the Corporation’s dissolution provision in its governing documents.

 - File Articles of Dissolution.
 The dissolving corporation must then file Articles of Dissolution with the Arizona Corporation Commission.

 - Publish Articles of Dissolution.
 Arizona law requires Articles of Dissolution to be published within 60 days after the Arizona Corporation Commission has approved the filing of the Articles of Dissolution.
 Other states may not require publication of the Articles of Dissolution and may give a different name to the operative document.
 Arizona law requires the Affidavit of Publication to must be filed with the Arizona Corporation Commission within 90 days the Articles of Dissolution are approved.

 - Notify Creditors.
 Next, the Corporation will want to appoint someone to determine any vendors, service providers, or other creditors, who will have to be notified of the dissolution.
 The dissolving corporation must notify known creditors by letter and unknown creditors by publication.